Skip to main content

 Collaborative Institutional Training Initiative (CITI)

-The Collaborative Institutional Training Initiative (CITI) provides up-to-date trainings covering a range of topics, including Human Subjects Research, HIPAA considerations for research, Good Clinical Practice (GCP), and more.
+The Collaborative Institutional Training Initiative (CITI) provides up-to-date training covering a range of topics, including Human Subjects Research, HIPAA considerations for research, Good Clinical Practice (GCP) and more.

-The Northwestern IRB requires completion of Human Subjects Protections CITI series prior to study approval.
+The Northwestern IRB requires completion of the Human Subjects Protections CITI series prior to study approval.

-On September 1, 2023, training requirements moved from a dual-track (social behavioral and biomedical) to a single-track course for all Northwestern and Northwestern-affiliated human researchers.
-No action is needed and current training records will maintain validity until expiration.
-At the time of basic or refresher training, "Human Research Protections (IRB)” will be the only course enrollment option in CITI.
-Please see the IRB human research protections training webpage for detailed information and updates as they become effective.
+On Sept.
+1, 2023, training requirements moved from a dual-track (social behavioral and biomedical) to a single-track course for all Northwestern and Northwestern-affiliated human researchers.
+No action is needed, and the current training records will remain valid until expiration.
+During basic or refresher training, "Human Research Protections (IRB)" will be the only course enrollment option in CITI.
+Please see the IRB human research protections training webpage for detailed information and updates as they become available.

 Clinical Research Workforce Excellence (CReWE)